 In general, the more parties that are involved in an accident, the more complex the issue of liability becomes.
 Lyft accidents include the added confusion of drivers and the ride-sharing companies they drive for, as well as both parties’ insurance companies.
 It is no surprise that the typical Lyft passenger is overwhelmed by the task of sorting through these issues.
 Similar issues exist for those injured in Uber accidents.

 Getting to the bottom of a complex liability question is nothing new for the Salamati Law Firm.
-Car accident attorney Sean Salamati understands the physical and financial effects that a serious accident has on those involved and their families; he fights to recover those damages that can crush an individual or his or her family, including ongoing medical and rehabilitation costs and lost wages.
+Los Angeles car accident attorney Sean Salamati understands the physical and financial effects that a serious accident has on those involved and their families; he fights to recover those damages that can crush an individual or his or her family, including ongoing medical and rehabilitation costs and lost wages.
 Call the Salamati Law Firm in Los Angeles today at 1-888-259-4060 to schedule a free confidential consultation.